 As a disclaimer, being the author, I want to mention that the teachings are those of my instructors and what I was taught.
 But I did include my perspective, because these teachings are for the Japanese so I must adjust a little so non-Japanese people understand their teachings well.

 There are also references in the book.
 Hence, you can simply find the website or video for more elaboration.
-You can type these, but with the kindle version the links are embedded so you can simply click on them.
+You can type these.
+And with the kindle version the links are embedded so you can simply click on them.

 So my friend, in combining the teachings from the book and utilizing the available videos and references; this is how you can maximize your learning.

 If you don’t have access to kindle, the book will guide you and you can enter “Hiro Imafuji” or Kendo Basics 1 on YouTube, and you can work together for best learning.

 If you have any questions or comments please feel free to contact me.